May 26, 2026

 PA School Essay Requirements

-A CASPA personal statement is one of the most common requirements for PA school, and it acts as an introduction to your personality and values to your school.
-You should not overlook this part of your application: a compelling personal statement can have a significant impact on your chances of acceptance.
+A CASPA personal statement is one of the most common requirements for PA school.
+It acts as an introduction to your personality and values for your school.
+You should not overlook this part of your application.
+A compelling personal essay can have a significant impact on your chances of acceptance.

-To write a memorable PA school personal statement, you should be true to who you are.
-Use your voice, think of a few unique anecdotes you want to speak about and brainstorm before you start writing.
+To write a memorable PA school personal statement, be true to who you are.
+Use your voice, think of a few unique anecdotes you want to speak about, and brainstorm before you start writing.
 It can also be helpful to have a professional look over your essay before submitting it.

 PA schools usually require at least one letter of recommendation as part of your application.
-There are unique requirements for recommendation letters, so make sure to research each program's specific guidelines carefully.
+Schools often have unique requirements for recommendation letters, so make sure to research each program's specific guidelines carefully.

 Generally, PA programs ask that your recommendation letters come from healthcare professionals, such as physicians, physician assistants, or nurse practitioners, who can attest to your clinical skills and bedside manner.
 Some programs may also ask for a letter from a professor who can attest to your academic abilities.